 5. Verify that Garden Plants and Supplies Are Out of Reach for Kids and Pets

 A yard can harbor any number of poisonous plants.
 While most cause only a rash or an upset stomach, some can be deadly to animals and young kids.
 Oleanders, for instance, are very pretty but can be lethal.

 Keep in mind that many lawn and garden products, like weed killers or pesticides, are also toxic.
 Toddlers, preschoolers, and even puppies get into things they shouldn’t, and that can include poisonous chemicals if they’re not stored properly.

 You should do some research before planting any flowers or vegetables.
 If you choose to include toxic plants in your garden, secure them in elevated garden beds, and consider enclosing them with safety fencing.

 When treating your lawn or garden with herbicides or pesticides, keep pets and kids indoors.
 Even if you use nontoxic pesticides and herbicides, you will want to play it safe by keeping an eye out and storing the chemicals in an area inaccessible your pets and kids.

-As our 8-Steps Poison Proofing Guide notes, it’s also smart to keep the number for Poison Control (1-800-222-1222) on your fridge or in your cellphone for easy access.
+It’s also smart to keep the number for Poison Control (1-800-222-1222) on your fridge or in your cellphone for easy access.